Skip to main content

 Inheriting residential property

-The bright-line property rule does not usually apply when you sell an inherited residential property.
+The bright-line test does not usually apply when you sell an inherited residential property.

 However, if you buy someone else's share of the inherited property, you'll need to pay tax on that share if you sell the property within the applicable bright-line period.